 - Intrinsically safe installation shall be in accordance with Articles 504 and 505 of the NEC®, ANSI/NFPA 70, and ANSI/ISA RP12.6.
-The intrinsic Safety Early concent allows the interconnection of two EM Approved Intrinsically safe Angles - The intrinsic Safety Entity concept allows the interconnection of two FM Approved Intrinsically safe devices with entity parameters not specifically examined in combination as a system when:
+The intrinsic Safety Entity concent allows the interconnection of two FM Approved Intrinsically safe devices. - The intrinsic Safety Entity concept allows the interconnection of two FM Approved intrinsically safe devices with entity parameters not specifically examined in combination as a system when:

 Uo.
-Voc or Vt⊇ Ui or Vmax, Io, Isc or It⊇ Ii or Imax, Ca or Co⊇ Ci + Ccable, La or Lo⊇ Li + Lcable, Po⊇ Pi - For Class II and Class III installations where rigid metal conduit is not used, seal cable entries against dust and fibers using a NRTL listed cable gland fitting.
+Voc or Vt $\ge$ Ui or Vmax, Io, Isc or It $\ge$ Ii or Imax, Ca or Co $\ge$ Ci + Ccable, La or Lo $\ge$ Li + Lcable, Po $\ge$ Pi Uo.
+Voc - For Class II and Class III installations where rigid metal conduit is not used, seal cable entries against dust and fibers using a NRTL listed cable gland fitting.

-Control engineers that is corrected to the associated apparatus must not use or generate more than 250 \ - Control equipment that is connected to the associated apparatus must not use or generate more than 250 V - Associated apparatus must be FM Approvals iisted.
-Associated apparatus may be installed in a Class I. Division 2 Hazardous (Classifled) location if so approved. - The installation of associated apparatus must comply with control drawings provided by the manufacturer of the associated apparatus, and the configuration of associated Apparatus must also be FM Approved under the Entity Concept.
+Control equipment that is connected to the associated apparatus must not use or generate more than 250 \ - Control equipment that is connected to the associated apparatus must not use or generate more than 250 V - Associated apparatus must be FM Approvals listed.
+Associated apparatus may be installed in a Class I. Division 2 Hazardous (Classified) location if so approved.

-The installation of field transmitter(s) must comply with control drawings provided by the manufacturer of the field transmitters, this Control Drawing, and the configuration of associated Apparatus must also be FM Approved under the Entity Concept. - Non-Galvanically isolated apparatus (Zener Barriers) must be connected to a suitable ground electrode per NFPA 70, Article 504 and 505.
-The resistance of the ground path must be less than 1.0 ohm.
+The installation of associated apparatus must comply with control drawings provided by the manufacturer of the associated apparatus, and the configuration of associated Apparatus must also be FM Approved under the Entity Concept." - The installation of field transmitter(s) must comply with control drawings provided by the manufacturer of the field transmitters, this Control Drawing, and the configuration of associated Apparatus must also be FM Approved under the Entity Concept." - Non-Galvanically isolated apparatus (Zener Barriers) must be connected to a suitable ground electrode per NFPA 70, Article 504 and 505.

-There A 70, Article 504 and 505.
 The resistance of the ground path must be less than 1.0 ohm. - These devices are suitable for installation in Classes I, II and III, Division 2, Group A, B, C, D, F & G, and Class I, Zone 2, AEx nA, Group IIC Hazardous (Classified) Locations without connection to associated apparatus (Zener Barriers).

 Shielded two-wire cable is required for EMC conformity and is recommended for all installations.
-The shield - Shielded two-wire cable is required for EMC conformity and is recommended for all installations.
-T shall be grounded at the supply (barrier) end only. - 11.
+The shield - Shielded two-wire cable is required for EMC conformity and is recommended for all installations shall be grounded at the supply (barrier) end only.

 No revision of this control drawing is permitted without FM Approvals authorization

-For release approvals see ECO # 0005032
+A For release approvals see ECO # 0005032